usmankhalid-deveops/FirstRepo/README.md

 # FirstRepo
-this is our first repo.
-Powred by NayiManzil
+this is our first repo. <br> Powred by NayiManzil